MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 For example, for each objective:

-- Evaluate what is needed to accomplish the objective.
-This includes who is needed.
+- Evaluate what is needed to accomplish the objective, which includes who is needed.
 - Begin with a reasonable approach and test it out.
 Adjust as needed.
 - Pilot the approach and adjust based on what you learn.